Welcome to Shingay Churches

 8:30amWendyHoly Communion

-10:00amAbington PigottsFamily Service with Litlington
+10:00amAbington PigottsFamily Service w/ Litlington

-10:00amSteeple MordenFamily/Children’s Service
+10:00amSteeple MordenChildren’s Informal Service

 10:30amGuilden MordenUnited Service at GM Chapel